Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 We will use the different $i$-pointers on Track $1$ to trigger different $\delta$ transition functions on Tracks $4$ through $6$.
-Recall from the clock construction that the $i$-segments vary according to whether they begin or end at the left or right end of the chain and according to the number of back and forth iterations performed by the $i$-pointer before advancing to the next segment.
-The list below shows the segments for an entire cycle for Tracks $1$ and $2$ and how many steps of each $\delta$ function are triggered on the computation tracks during the segment.
+Recall from the clock construction that the $i$-segments vary according to whether they begin or end at the left or right end of the chain and according to the number of back and forth round trips performed by the $i$-pointer before advancing to the next segment.
+The list below shows the segments for an entire iteration for Tracks $1$ and $2$ and how many steps of each $\delta$ function are triggered on the computation tracks during the segment.
 Segments $1$ through $3$ trigger a step of one of the two TMs as the $1$-pointer moves from right to left.
 A sweep of the $\arrL$ triggers the application of the corresponding $P$ operation to each pair of particles from right to left.
 Segments $5$ through $7$ trigger the inverse operation of the TMs.
 A sweep of the $\arrR$ triggers the application of the corresponding $P^{-1}$ operation to each pair of particles from left to right.
-This will cause the state of the computation tracks to return to their original state after each cycle for Tracks $1$ and $2$.
+This will cause the state of the computation tracks to return to their original state after each iteration for Tracks $1$ and $2$.
 Segments $4$ and $8$ are used for checking purposes only.
 The $4$ and $8$-pointers act as the identity on the computation tracks.
 We will add Type I terms that cause a penalty in the presence of a $4$ or $8$-pointer to penalize certain conditions on the computation tracks.

-Figure \ref{fig:cycle} shows a graphical representation of a cycle for Tracks $1$ and $2$, indicating the path of the $i$-pointer for each $i$-segment.
+Figure \ref{fig:cycle} shows a graphical representation of an iteration for Tracks $1$ and $2$, indicating the path of the $i$-pointer for each $i$-segment.
 Note that since the Track $1$ pointer for Segment $1$ begins at the left end of the chain and ends at the right end of the chain, it only triggers $N-3$ steps of $M_{BC}$.
-The single iteration made by the $2$-pointer causes one more step of $M_{check}$ to be executed so that each Turing Machine always runs for $N-2$ steps.
+The single round trip made by the $2$-pointer causes one more step of $M_{BC}$ to be executed so that each Turing Machine always runs for exactly $N-2$ steps.
 The same holds for Segments $6$ and $7$ with the inverse of $M_{BC}$.

 We now define enhanced propagation terms for the clock states that act non-trivially on the computation space.
 We will be replacing some of the transition rules defined in Section \ref{sec:clock} with enhanced terms that apply an operation on the computation tracks of the two particles to which the term applies.
 In each case, we will name the rule that is removed and give the new term that will be added in its place.
 The clock rules in Section \ref{sec:clock} are expressed using arrows (such as $\Dblank \arrL \rightarrow \arrL \blank$) which implicitly represents the term: